black-sliver/evermizer/guide.md

 so you should **not** waste Call Beads at/before Thraxx, if possible, but you should use as many as possible before visiting Horace or Camellia.

-Use Storm for good damage per Bead, Flare if you want to multi-cast, Plague to kill the prison Robot with damage over time while invincible.
+Use Storm for good damage per bead, Flare if you want to multi-cast, Plague to kill the prison Robot with damage over time while invincible, First Aid or Life Spark if you are out of healing items.

 ## Boss Strats